scriptlver/mafuyus-backend/README.md

-# 💜🔮 mafuyus backend 🔮
+# 💜🔮 mafuyu's backend 🔮
 backend developed for the mafuyu cards project, responsible for managing and serving all card data for mafuyu asahina from project sekai. this api handles authentication-free data operations, image uploads, and persistence using a modern node.js architecture. 💜

 ---